Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Cohomology of finite dimensional algebras

 \begin{theorem}[Jordan analog of first Whitehead lemma \cite{Jacobson51}] Let $J$ be a finite dimensional semisimple Jordan algebra over a field of characteristic 0 and let $M$ be a $J$-module.
 Let $f$ be a linear mapping of $J$ into $M$ such that

 Then there exist $v_i\in M, b_i\in J$ such that

 \end{theorem}

-\begin{theorem}[Jordan analog of second Whitehead lemma \cite{Penico51}] Let $J$ be a finite dimensional semisimple (separable?)
-Jordan algebra and let $M$ be a $J$-module.
+\begin{theorem}[Jordan analog of second Whitehead lemma \cite{Penico51}] Let $J$ be a finite dimensional separable\footnote{See the footnote to Theorem~\ref{thm:0131141}} Jordan algebra and let $M$ be a $J$-module.
 Let $f$ be a bilinear mapping of $J\times J$ into $M$ such that

 and

 Then there exist a linear mapping $g$ from $J$ into $M$ such that

 \end{theorem}